Transilien Line U: Names of codes Missions

 The last three letters make it possible to make the mission code pronounceable, since all the missions provide service to all the stations along the U line route.

-Since December 14, 2014, the U line offer has been organized as indicated below, for each direction.
+Since 14 December 2014, the service on line U has been organized as indicated below, for each direction.

 From Monday to Friday, from 6.30 a.m. to 9 a.m. and from 4.30 p.m. to 8 p.m., there is a train every quarter of an hour during rush hour.
 On Sundays, from 6.30 a.m. to 11 a.m. and every day from 8.30 p.m. to approximately 1 a.m., the offer is one train per hour.

 The rest of the time, i.e. 5:30 a.m. to 6:30 a.m. and 9 a.m. to 4:30 p.m.
 Monday to Friday, 5:30 a.m. to 8:30 p.m.
 Saturday and 11 a.m. to 8 p.m.
 30 on Sunday, a train every half hour is offered.

 All the stations on the line are equipped with the "Infogare" information system, funded by the Île-de-France region and the Île-de-France transport union: screens located on the platforms and in the stations provide timely information travelers of the waiting time train as well as disruptions that may occur on the line.

 On board the trains, a passenger information system indicates, in an audible and luminous manner, the stations served and the train's progress in real time on the line through the on-board passenger information system (SIVSE).

-trainset
+Trainset

 Currently, 22 in number, the Z 8800s are coupled in pairs (UM2) during peak hours, in order to be able to double the capacity.
 Since July 2015, four Z 8800 trainsets coming from the RER C have joined the staff of line U (i.e. 24 trainsets).

 All the trains on this U line have the possibility of traveling on the N line (in particular to carry out the SOPI-POSI mission trains), the equipment being provided with the plans of the two lines.